LuccaC-M/Cryple/README.md

  + [List of supported ciphers](#page_facing_up-list-of-supported-ciphers)
 ## :star: About the Project

-Cryple is an open-source, basic file encrypter for the cli, written in c++.
+Cryple is an open-source, basic text encrypter for the cli, written in c++.

 ## :toolbox: Getting Started